things4u/ESP-1ch-Gateway-v5.0--OLD/ESP-sc-gway/testing.md

 ## Introduction

 This document describes the testing of the single channel gateway.
-These parameters are set in gthe loraModem.h file and determine its behaviour for switching from S_SCAN state to S_CAD state and the fallback from S_CAD state to scanning if the rssi drop dramatically.
+These parameters are set in the loraModem.h file and determine its behaviour for switching from S_SCAN state to S_CAD state and the fallback from S_CAD state to scanning if the rssi drop dramatically.

 ## Optimize for STD